davidchip/tagg/README.md

 - Make environments from other environments:
   - Share environments and the particles you used, and access other makers particles.
 - Experience VR for <$20
+- Import 3d models
+- The next generation of HTML

 Future